redcodewarrior/firstpythongame/README.md

 # firstpythongame
-using pygame to get a simple 2d game following a tutorial at codigofacilito
+First Python Game Using pygame

+Use main.py to start game

+Edit config.py to change FPS, speed, colors and more